West Virginia Expanded School Mental Health

 Schools, families and strategic community partners assume a shared responsibility to provide mental health support for ALL students.
 ESMH includes prevention; early intervention and treatment that are natural.

-In 2021, 64 Expanded School Mental Health schools are funded by WV DHHR Bureau for Behavioral Health and additional sites are self-implementing via diversified funding to deliver three-tiered system supports.
+In 2022, there are 93 funded Expanded School Mental Health schools.
+75 sites are funded by WV DHHR Bureau for Behavioral Health and 18 sites are funded via WV Project AWARE SAMHSA grants.
+Additional sites are self-implementing via diversified funding to deliver a three-tiered system of supports.

 The number of sites implementing ESMH continues to grow.